 As the presence of social media apps become stronger, research has been focused on the benefits and risks of engaging in such platforms and understanding the influence on new behaviors and connection.
 What feels most concerning is the existence of social media addiction that is seldom talked about and often reinforced.

-Social media addiction is classified as a behavior addiction where time spent thinking about social media is excessive with an uncontrollable urge to check social media platforms.
+Social media addiction is classified as a behavioral addiction where time spent thinking about social media is excessive with an uncontrollable urge to check social media platforms.

-An individual may notice a variety of cognitive, emotional, behavioral, and physiological responses, such as: feeling of relief and/or euphoria after engaging in social media; increase in time spent preoccupied (emotionally, cognitively, and behaviorally) with social media, indicating a potential increase in tolerance; feelings of distress with or without physiological symptoms (fidgety, increase in heart rate, tearfulness, for example) when not engaging in social media.
+An individual may notice a variety of cognitive, emotional, behavioral, and physiological responses, such as feelings of relief and/or euphoria after engaging in social media; an increase in time spent preoccupied (emotionally, cognitively, and behaviorally) with social media, indicating a potential increase in tolerance; feelings of distress with or without physiological symptoms (fidgety, increase in heart rate, tearfulness, for example) when not engaging in social media.

 Another key piece to consider is when the individual stops engaging in social media and later resumes, you may notice an immediate return to old behavior and consequential impairments.

-It is not uncommon during extinction you may notice an individual “replace” behavior, for instance: compulsive eating behaviors, excessive engagement with tv, gambling, other drug use, and over exercising.
+It is not uncommon that during extinction you may notice an individual “replace” behavior, for instance: compulsive eating behaviors, excessive engagement with tv, gambling, other drug use, and over-exercising.
 Why?
 Research has shown that social media addiction produces a surge in dopamine due to the reward center part of our brain that gets activated with each like, comment, thumbs up, and retweet that is facilitated.